• Skip to primary navigation

 Why I Made This

-It’s blueberry season and this recipe is the perfect way to bring out the best flavour and colour from the berries.
-Perfect as a topping on cheesecakes or as a special filling for muffins and cakes, my blueberry compote is good enough to eat right out of the jar!
+It’s blueberry season, and this recipe is my favourite way to bring out the best flavour and colour from fresh blueberries.
+This blueberry compote is good enough to eat straight from the jar, but it also makes a beautiful topping or filling for baked goods and desserts.

 Ingredients and Substitutions